phantomcyber/splunk-soar-sdk/docs/authentication/oauth.rst

 OAuth 2.0 Authentication
 ========================

-The SDK provides OAuth 2.0 support for SOAR connectors, with automatic token management and secure storage via the asset's ``auth_state``.
+The SDK provides OAuth 2.0 support for SOAR connectors, with automatic token management and secure storage.

 Supported Flows
 ---------------